nextapps-de/mikado/README.md

 - `change="select-active:root"` assign the route named "select-active" and forward the event to the element which has the attribute "root" assigned to it (so the target inside the root functions becomes the forwarded element)
 - `selected="data.active === 'yes'"` when dynamic attribute values results to boolean "false" (not string) it will be removed from the element, because some attributes enables just by their existence (consider an option element having selected="false" will end up also as a truthy selection state)

+<a name="best-practices"></a>
 ## Best Practices

 When you are focus on performance you should take those settings as a goal:

-1. For keyed recycling use: `{ pool: 200 }` by adding `cache="true"` on the template root element in addition to `key="data.id"`
+1. For keyed recycling use: `{ pool: 200 }` by adding `cache="true"` on the template root element in addition to a key like `key="data.id"` accordingly to your data.
-2. For non-keyed recycling use: `{ recycle: true, pool: true }` by adding `cache="true"` on the template root element
+2. For non-keyed recycling use: `{ recycle: true, pool: true }` by adding `cache="true"` on the template root element.
 3. Also enable `Mikado.eventCache = true`.

 > Please don't just use them blindly, you will need to understand at least a minimum about what those options are doing.
 Also, in certain situations they might not the best pick.
 You will also get a great performance when not using this options.

-- Remember, inline includes (foreach, if, include) can also have a key property on their inline root element.
+- Remember, looped inline partials can also have a property `key` on their inline root element to switch them also in keyed recycling mode.
 - Prefer named includes when structures will be reused by multiple views, also when assigning custom options gives you any advantage.
+- In larger applications, it might be better to destroy views when they are closed by the user to free memory instead of saving too much on the options.

 <a name="concept"></a>
 ## Concept of Shared Components